3.15 Review of Body Systems

 13. Allergic/Immunologic

-By systematically questioning patients about symptoms in these areas, healthcare providers can gather crucial information that contributes to a holistic understanding of the patient’s health.
+By systematically questioning patients about symptoms in these areas, health care providers can gather crucial information that contributes to a holistic understanding of the patient’s health.

 For example, while listening to bowel sounds in the abdomen, a nurse often inquires about the patient’s bowel pattern.
 Additional focused assessment questions related to each body system are found in each assessment chapter of this book.[1]